mmauspicious/GPT-Style-Transformer-in-Julia/README.md

 I have created this repository containing a series of Jupyter Notebooks where I implement GPT-style transformer models using the Julia programming language.
+I designed these notebooks as educational resources for anyone interested in understanding and building transformer architectures from scratch in Julia.